thedigitor/thedigitor/README.md

 Data Analyst + Tech Writer
 ---------------

-I love helping businesses understand their data while still figuring out my life.
-At least one of us get to make better decision.
+I help you understand your business data and what to do next, while still figuring out my life.
+At least one of us get to make better decisions.

 * 🌍  I'm based in Abuja Nigeria
-* ✉️  You can contact me at [nwadibiegoodness@gmail.com](mailto:nwadibiegoodness@gmail.com)
+* ✉️  You can contact me here: [nwadibiegoodness@gmail.com](mailto:nwadibiegoodness@gmail.com)
 * 👥  I'm looking to collaborate on Interesting Projects

 🌐 Socials: